for Supporting Students who have English as an Additional Language (EAL)

 - Consider using student’s alternate email address it not engaging using NIC email.

-- Use Blackboard Learn to email / send regular announcements
+- Use Brightspace to email / send regular announcements

 - Create Community